GeoscienceAustralia/GeodePy/docs/tutorials/vincentytut.rst

 Curved Plane
 ------------

-To calculate the joins between two points on a curved plan vincenty's formula can be used.
-In this example we will use the utm vincenty functions but tihs same process can be undertaken using the normal formulas and lat and longs.
+To calculate the joins between two points on a curved plane, vincenty's formula can be used.
+In this example we will use the utm vincenty functions but this same process can be undertaken using the normal formula with latitude and longitude.

 .. code:: python